Essay Competition Results 2024

 Watch our Awards Ceremony

-We are very pleased to announce that Hannah de Dombal has won the award for the Most Outstanding Essay 2023, with an essay on the subject of Philosophy.
+We are very pleased to announce that Ophelia Ridgwell has won the award for the Most Outstanding Essay 2024, with an essay on the subject of Engineering.
 She has won a free place on the Oxford Scholastica Academy (our sister organisation) Oxford Summer School 2024, worth £6,995.
-Congratulations Hannah!
+Congratulations Ophelia!

 Her winning essay is available to read below.